mwalid001/WebDevelopment-Portfolio/React Projects/README.md

  ### **"Moviebrowser"** is a website that searches and displays movie information "from TMDB database"

- ### **"Cryptocurrency"** is a website that fetches and displays currency details in real time on the cryptocurrency market "from Coingecko database"
+ ### **"Cryptoplace"** is a website that fetches and displays cryptocurrency details in real time on the cryptocurrency market "from Coingecko database"